shubhamvermaa/Get-Friends-Status/README.md

 **Never Ask Yourself 'Didn't I Do This Already?'
 Again!**

-A lot of us have different accounts on codeforces, but maintaining what problem have been solved on which account is very hectic.
+A lot of us have an alternate accounts on codeforces, but maintaining what problem have been solved on the alternate account is very hectic.
 Imagine spending half an hour to solve, only to know, it was already solved by you.
 So, this extension help to avoid that mistake.